 The Australian Government is making improvements to address the recommendations of the Royal Commission into Aged Care Quality and Safety.

-One of these measures is a new Code of Conduct for Aged Care (the Code) to be introduced on 1 December 2022.
+One of these measures is a Code of Conduct for Aged Care (the Code) introduced on 1 December 2022.

 The Code aims to improve safety and wellbeing for people receiving aged care and to boost trust in services.